Grand Forks AFB holds first Soup Supper since 2019

 |0

-This work, Grand Forks AFB holds first Soup Supper since 2019 [Image 6 of 6], by A1C Anthony Nunez-Pellicer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Grand Forks AFB holds first Soup Supper since 2019, by A1C Anthony Nunez-Pellicer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT